MUS 140 - Jazz Ensemble

 Course Learning Outcomes

-2. Recognize how to balance one's sound and tuning against others in a small section (brass, woodwinds, rhythm section) and then the larger group by active listening and following director's conducting and visual cues.
+3.Balance one's sound and tuning against others in a small section (brass, woodwinds, rhythm section) by active listening and following director's conducting and visual cues.

 Course Offered Fall and Spring